 Abstract

 In recent decades, the share of U.S. adults with felony-level criminal records his risen and the growth in the employment rate has slowed.
 Sociological theories of labeling and stigmatization, as well as economic theories of statistical discrimination, suggest a possible causal connection between the two phenomena.
 For example, surveys of employers have shown increasing reliance on criminal background checks and audit studies reveal discrimination against people with felony-level criminal records.
-This paper draws on novel, state-level annual measures of individuals with felony-level records to estimate pooled cross-sectional time series models predicting changes in aggregate employment rates.
-Estimates suggest that a 1 percentage point increase in the share of a state’s population with a felony history is associated with 0.3 percentage point increase in non-employment (being unemployed or not in the labor force) among those age 18 to 54.
+This paper draws on novel, state-level annual measures of individuals with felony-level records to estimate pooled cross-sectional, time-series models predicting changes in aggregate employment rates.
+Estimates suggest that a 1 percentage point increase in the share of a state’s adult population with a felony history is associated with 0.3 percentage point increase in non-employment (being unemployed or not in the labor force) among those age 18 to 54.
 Subgroup analysis shows that effects are stronger for women and whites.
 These results suggest that the stigma of a felony record may play an important part in aggregate employment rates as well as in individual hiring practices.

 Even as the national prison population has leveled off, the population of those with a felony record outside prison… means millions of Americans have difficulty even getting their foot in the door to try to get a job, much less actually hanging onto that job.
 That doesn't just deprive those individuals of opportunity, it deprives businesses of talented workers, and it deprives communities in desperate need of more role models who are gainfully employed.”